mkochalko/musicMD/README.md

 #### Frontend Lead - [Barrett Helzel](https://github.com/bhelzel) (Frontend Team)
 #### Team Lead - [Matt Kochalko](https://github.com/mkochalko) (Frontend Team)

-### Features in development:
-* Users profile page
-  * Display all events users are attending
-  * Display options to add songs to master library
-* Master Library
-  * Addition of songs
-  * Removal of songs
-  * Play songs feature
-* User Event Creation
-  * Dispaly Added events to users profile page

 ## Technologies Used

 ### MERN Stack
 This project is build using the MERN stack(MongoDB, Express.js, React and Node.js).
 MERN stack allows us to use mainly JavaScript to create a well designed interactive website with great UX/UI.

-### Google login
-* Implementing the google login API with our current login information for a quick and easy login process.
 ### Multiple API Implementation
 * #### Google Maps API
-  * Display search results on the page for events in a specific location with markers on each event
+  * Display search results on the page for events in a specific location with markers on each location
 * #### Ticketmaster API
-  * Gather upcoming concert information to display on our map and list out all upcoming events
+  * Gather upcoming concert information to list all upcoming events
 * #### SetList API
   * Populate the most recent set list for a specific artist to then generate a playlist for the user to listen to
 * #### Deezer API